-In 2013 (yes, can you believe I am only getting to this transcribing these memories now?), I spent a significant amount of time in Bali, where some truly unforgettable memories took shape.
+In 2013 (yes, can you believe I am only getting to transcribing these memories now?), I spent a significant amount of time in Bali, where some truly unforgettable memories took shape.
 Here are snapshots of those days.

 Sanur: Dive Center Capital (kind of)

 The last time I had been to Bali was in 2002.
 At the time, I had gone with family, and we stayed mainly in the confines of the Nusa Dua resort compound – large, expansive, filled with 5-star resorts, and private beaches.
 Save for two forays out to Ubud (then not quite the busy tourist haven it is now), and Waterbom, our days were mainly spent in the many pools at the Laguna (at the time: Sheraton), on the shore getting our hair braided, or in the ocean – soaking in the sea.

 I had no expectations coming into this solo trip.
 All of my expectations had so far been dashed, anyway.
 It was meant to be a break from work with two friends; which turned into a dive trip with just one of them; and then came down to just me when the morning before I was informed that the Last Friend Standing had come down with the flu.

 Thankfully, I did have one contact there already: then friend, (spoiler alert) now husband: Jay, who was on a 2 month break between jobs, getting a PADI scuba instructor license.
 I figured, well after that solo trip to Nepal, nothing can be daunting.
 Plus, I thought to myself, it’s Bali, in the wake of Elizabeth Gilbert’s Eat Pray Love, it’s like the ultimate “Millennial” pilgrimage site of choice.

 Armed with my backpack, gym bag, and zero hotel reservations, Jay helped me arrange a dive safari package with his school (Blue Season Bali), which came with airport transfers, and I was on my way.